AnthonyNicklin/meat-free/README.md

 #### Features on this website are:

 * Login - allows user to login
-* Sign Up - Sign up new users
+* Sign Up - sign up new users
 * Training Type cards - allows users to navigate straight to recipes for that training type
 * Recipes - shows summarized view of all recipes
 * Recipes filters - allows different filters to be applied to a summarized view
-* Recipes details - Detail display of a recipe
+* Recipes details - detail display of a recipe
 * Add recipes, update recipes and delete recipes
 * Statistics - data visualisation